makerdao/endgame-docs/overview.md

 The Endgame Plan remains in active development, led by Rune Christensen.
 The latest complete and published description of the Endgame Plan is available [here](https://forum.makerdao.com/t/endgame-plan-v3-complete-overview/17427).
 Note that some parts are now out of date.

-{%  style="warning" %} This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
-Be aware that parts may be inaccurate or out of date. {% end %}
+This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
+Be aware that parts may be inaccurate or out of date.

 ## Goals